I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 2005-06 Chris Simon (Personal and Scientific Assistant).
 Currently: Analyst, 1010Data, New York

 2005-08 Matt Taddy (PhD Student of Thanasis Kottas and Bruno Sanso).
-Currently: Graduate School of Business, University of Chicago (Web page)
+Currently: Booth Graduate School of Business, University of Chicago (Web page)

 2006-07 Jaqueline Campos (Assistant).
 Currently: Biotechnology industry